microsoft/qsharp-language/Approved/enhanced-array-literals.md

 Both multidimensional and nested (jagged) arrays could be created with the repeated constant array literal syntax.
 For example, `#[0, size = (2, 2)]` could create a 2x2 multidensional array, while `[[0, size = 2], size = 2]` could create a 2x2 nested array.
-This is why the more general term `size` is used here instead of `length`.

 ### Array comprehensions